lokeshBI/Machine-Learning-Codes/README.md

 # MachineLearning
 Machine Learning is not a MAGIC but MATH.
 I realized the quote after completing Machine Learning.
-This repo has MACHINE LEARNING models (as projects) which include both SUPERVISED & UNSUPERVISED learning jupyter notebooks.
+Here you can find MACHINE LEARNING models (as projects) which include both SUPERVISED & UNSUPERVISED learning.